All Episodes

 I'm a vegan.

-I've been vegan for ten years now.
+I've been vegan 10 years now.

 And it's an incredible feeling.

-So it's really a win-win, like true health, mind, body and spirit.
+So it's really a win-win like true health, mind, body, and spirit.

-So I'm going to go through the claims, if it's okay, that you make in the movie.
+So I'm going to go through the claims, if it's okay, that you make it in the movie.

-Some of them, pretty controversial.
+Some of them pretty controversial.

 The first one, this is an important one, is that processed meat is just as dangerous for you as smoking cigarettes.